MarioGK/ImGuiSharp/README.md

 ⚠️**Warning**: This is a beta version, and is not yet ready for use.⚠️

-🔴**Observation**: The library is only compiled for Windows-x64 and only tested on windows for now.🔴
+🔴**Observation**: The native library is only compiled for Windows-x64 and only tested on windows for now.🔴

 ⚠️⚠️⚠️**WIP**: Nuget package and CI build are not yet ready.⚠️⚠️⚠️